alvaroinckot/alvaroinckot.github.io/_posts/2025-05-08-observability.markdown.markdown

 * Keep high‑cardinality logs only around critical flows.
 * Down‑sample long‑lived metrics after they’ve served their real‑time purpose.
 * Treat “debug” as a temporary state, not a default log level.
+* Tag every request with a request/trace ID.
+Without it, your logs are crossword puzzles with no clues.

 ### A quick ROI gut‑check